 Its most elegant, well preserved, undisturbed, unchanged.
 The land of a thousand hilltop towns.
 With magnificent castles, stunning palaces, lush vineyards, inspiring landscapes.
 A top purveyor of Slow Food, and fine wines, and rare white truffles.
 This is Italy!

 Piedmont is the second largest region in Italy after Sicily.
 Italian regions are kind of like states in the U.S. Piedmont is in the northwest corner, bordering France and Switzerland.
 Its largest cities are Turin, Alessandria, and Asti.
-Milan lies just to the east of the Lombardy region border and Genoa lies just to the south of the Liguria border.
+Milan lies just to the east in the Lombardy region, and Genoa lies just to the south of the Liguria border.

-From the center of Piedmont, you are approximately an hour and a half from Turin, Milan, and Genoa.
+From the center of Piedmont, you are an hour to an hour and a half from Turin, Milan, Genoa, and the Italian Riviera.

 Piedmont is the land of a thousand hilltop towns.
 The landscape and the feeling of Piedmont is quite rural.
 However, unless you are in the more mountainous regions to the north (the Alps) or south (the Apennines), you are not isolated.
 There is almost always a town or a hilltop town or a small city within a 5 to 15-minute drive.
 The hilltop towns were developed over time to be a day's ride and back by horse so the distances between them are not vast.
 In comparison to the United States, Italy is not a large country.
 Italy is about 3/4 of the size of California but has nearly twice the population.

 In Piedmont, you can live in a large city, a small city, a town, a hilltop town or in “the country”.
 Piedmont, at 25,387 km2, is about the size of Vermont.
 Even between the small towns and hilltop towns, there are not vast spaces of open, uninhabited country in between.